 Internships

-Applications are now open!
+Applications are closed.

-The Arsht Center offers adults between the ages of 18 and 30 the opportunity to work alongside the staff of a major non-profit performing arts organization while gaining invaluable mentorship and experience in arts administration and management.
+The Adrienne Arsht Center offers adults between the ages of 18 and 30 the opportunity to work alongside the staff of a major non-profit performing arts organization while gaining invaluable mentorship and experience in arts administration and management.

 People of all abilities and backgrounds with a high school diploma or equivalent are invited to apply for the paid, three-month internship.
 We strongly encourage the participation of young adults who self-identify as people from historically marginalized and under-resourced communities, including people of color, First Nations people, people with disabilities and LGBTQ+.